adelinetush/checheza-core/README.md

-# Laraland: Core
+# Checheza: Core
-Laraland's core is responsible for locating and loading different addons and their dependencies as well as providing an easy way to access resources throughout the system.
+The core is responsible for locating and loading different addons and their dependencies as well as providing an easy way to access resources throughout the system.

 | Type | Build status |
 |------|:------------:|